LewisN3142/N-Body-Gravity/README.md

  - The `testTolerance` parameter allows the user to set the tolerance for the above unit test.
 That is, how close the output of the script has to be to the pre-computed solution for the code to pass the test.
 The default value is `1e-8`.

  - The `inputFile` parameter allows the user to set the name of the file which should be read for the positions and masses of the objects in the systems.
-The file must be of `.csv` type (comma separated value), with first row containing the headings `xPosition (au),yPosition (au),mass (M0)` (as well as any other data you wish to input) and should be stored in the same folder as the `N_Body_System.py` file.
+The file must be of `.csv` type (comma separated value) and should be stored in the same folder as the `N_Body_System.py` file.
+In order to compute the acceleration, the `.csv` file must contain columns with headings `xPosition (au)`, `yPosition (au)`, and `mass (M0)` and will return an exception if this is not the case.
 The default value is the string `'dataInput'`.

  - The `outputFile` parameter allows the user to set the name of the `.csv` file to which the data should be saved.
 The default value is the string `'dataOutput'`.
 If the file does not already exist, it will be created, whereas if the file does already exist, you will be prompted to overwrite it or provide an alternative file name.